moneyhub/api-docs/source/index.html.md

 We use scopes to both describe the access the user is granting and the way in which you would like the user to identify themselves.

-Below is a summary of the scopes we provide, please check our discovery document (available at /oidc/.well-known/openid-configuation to see which particular scopes are supported by a given deployment of our identity service).
+Below is a summary of the scopes we provide, please check our discovery document available [here](https://identity.moneyhub.co.uk/oidc/.well-known/openid-configuration) to see which particular scopes are supported by a given deployment of our identity service).

 ## Scopes indicating the manner in which we should authenticate the user: